Caffeine in the diet

 Stopping caffeine suddenly may cause withdrawal symptoms.
 These may include:

 There has been much research on the health effects of caffeine.

 - Large amounts of caffeine may stop the absorption of calcium and lead to thinning bones (osteoporosis).

 - Caffeine may lead to painful, lumpy breasts (fibrocystic disease).

 Caffeine may harm a child's nutrition if drinks with caffeine replace healthy drinks such as milk.
 Caffeine cuts down on appetite so a child who consumes caffeine may eat less.
 The United States has not developed guidelines for caffeine intake by children.

 The American Medical Association Council on Scientific Affairs states that moderate tea or coffee drinking is not likely to be harmful to your health as long as you have other good health habits.

-- Four 8 oz. cups of brewed or drip coffee (about 400 mg of caffeine) or 5 servings of caffeinated soft drinks or tea (about 165 to 235 mg of caffeine) per day is an average or moderate amount of caffeine for most people.
-(However, it should be noted that 5 servings of regular soft drinks is over 700 calories and can contribute to obesity.)
+Four 8 oz. cups (1 liter) of brewed or drip coffee (about 400 mg of caffeine) or 5 servings of caffeinated soft drinks or tea (about 165 to 235 mg of caffeine) per day is an average or moderate amount of caffeine for most people.
+Consuming very large amounts of caffeine (over 1200 mg) within a short time period may lead to toxic effects such as seizures.